 Sawmill Slough Preserve Projects

-The Institute of Environmental Research and Education (IERE) has made it a priority to connect faculty and students to the Sawmill Slough Preserve (SSP).
+The Institute of Environmental Research and Education (IERE) has made it a priority to connect faculty, staff and students to the Sawmill Slough Preserve (SSP).
 The expansive natural area is a tremendous asset to the University and serves as a living laboratory for research and education.
 IERE supports multiple ongoing research and creative projects that document the biological diversity and history of the SSP.
 The Preserve Digital Archive was developed to archive the results of the research and serve as a scientific, cultural and historical archive for the SSP.

 Students interested in assisting with research in the SSP should contact the IERE.